alphagov/government-service-design-manual/service-manual/user-centred-design/resources/header-footer.md

   <img src="/service-manual/assets/images/header-footer/header-pattern-2.png" alt="Header option 2">
 </div>

-If you need to include contact or account management links, you can do so like this:
+If you need to include contact or account management links, do this:

 <div class="example">
   <img src="/service-manual/assets/images/header-footer/header-pattern-3.png" alt="Header option 3">
 </div>

 [Here's how to code the service title and navigation](https://github.com/alphagov/govuk_template#propositional-title-and-navigation)

+---

+## Choosing the right footer

 Transactional services should use the standard GOV.UK footer but remove all links other than the crown copyright and OGL licence notices.